Humour in translation: Lexical gaps (Pragmatics)

-An American slogan for Salem cigarettes was, "Salem - Feeling Free,".
+An American slogan for Salem cigarettes was, "Salem - Feeling Free".
 When translated for marketing in the Japanese market, it means, "When smoking Salem, you feel so refreshed that your mind seems to be free and empty".
 This is an example of the translator trying to fill in the connotations of the lexical unit "free", perhaps because of limited vocabulary competency; this thus resulted in an intralingual error.
 In this case there are actually Japanese terms equivalent to the adjective, "free" (e.g., 自由な).

-All being said, languages do have a productive (linguistics) and recursion property that can also allow words and phrases to combine creatively to fill in the lexical gaps.
+All being said, languages do have a productivity and recursion property that can also allow words and phrases to combine creatively to fill in the lexical gaps.

+The following Telugu idiom refers to situations whereby people spends extravagantly, beyond their means: